 - Dispose of sharps in designated rigid sharps containers.

 - Never recap needles or scalpel blades by hand.

 - Dispose of waste saturated with blood or body fluids in designated red-bag trash containers.

 AIRBORNE AND MODIFIED AIRBORE PRECAUTIONS

-Students will need to be fit-tested for an N95 mask and will be trained to don and doff personal protective equipment prior to initial patient care activities in the firs year and prior to starting their third year.
+Students will need to be fit-tested for an N95 mask and will be trained to don and doff personal protective equipment prior to initial patient care activities in the first year and prior to starting their third year.

-COLLEGE OF MEDICINE POLICIES REGARDING HIV/AIDS AND OTHER COMMUNICABLE DISEASES
+HIV/AIDS AND OTHER COMMUNICABLE DISEASES

 It is the policy of the University of Florida to assess the needs of students or employees with HIV infection or other communicable diseases on a case-by-case basis.
 If any such infection occurs in a medical student, any recommendations made or actions taken by the College of Medicine will respect the confidentiality and welfare of the student, while also recognizing and responding to issues regarding the welfare of patients, the College of Medicine and the hospital and outpatient clinics.
 Each student’s situation will be evaluated by the College on a case-by-case basis.
 With the permission of the affected student, the Director of the Student Health Care Center (a physician) will assist in the coordination of resources and services.